-In a very short time, the idea of buying one of the best webcams has gone from niche concern to being a key part of lots of people's home working setups.
+Over the past year getting hold of one of the best webcams suddenly went from niche concern to being a key part of lots of people's home working setups.
 These cameras deliver an integrated audio-video unit that is perfect for team meetings, briefings and staying in touch with friends and family – and you can mount them anywhere, so it's easier to put them at a comfortable height for long meetings.

 We've also got a range of webcam options in terms of form and functionality.
 Some of these top webcams can present in 4K resolution, while others offer tiltable and rotatable heads, granting flexibility when on a call in terms of what you display.
 Each webcam here also delivers good audio quality, as we feel that is an absolute pre-requisite of any good webcam purchase.

 And that's a great thing, as despite the best laptops and best lightweight laptops improving in terms of their integrated webcam offerings, they cannot match the fidelity of a dedicated unit.
 And with more people than ever now conducting business at home, looking your best is more important than ever before.

 These are the best webcams you can buy today

 The Logitech C922 Pro Stream is, overall, the best webcam for most people in our opinion.
 It's one of Logitech's newest webcams, meaning you're getting the latest tech, and that helps in a bunch of ways, including making you look better in less-than-stellar lighting, which is often the case in home offices.
 It also delivers 720p/60fps streaming, which means you get high-fidelity and smooth video results while on a call, where supported.
 And it comes with some really neat extra features, too.

 These features include a background removal function, which is great in terms of protecting your privacy at home, low-light correction, camera lens autofocus, and proper stereo audio.
 The C922 Pro Stream also delivers colour correction functionality as well.